upenndigitalscholarship/monuments-research-group/essay/Let-Stone-Mountain-Alone.md

 The *[Chicago Defender](https://www.proquest.com/publication/46913?OpenUrlRefId=info:xri/sid:primo&parentSessionId=DuN6Hr3sRTFlPNZkj%2FS3RXQHkzORoP%2B5yCxOqjsW7YU%3D&accountid=14707&decadeSelected=1960%20-%201969&yearSelected=1924&monthSelected=08&issueNameSelected=01924Y08Y23%2423Aug%2B23%2C%2B1924)* published an article discussing the construction of the memorial in 1923:

 > Gutzen \[sic] Borglum, noted sculptor, promises to draw on the side of Stone Mountain in Georgia a tribute to the Confederate soldiers that will overshadow every other memorial in the world...
 The memorial will extend a thousand feet and more across the face of the mountain.
 Lee and Jackson will be seen standing reviewing the Confederate armies.
-Jefferson Davis will be carved looking down on his two heroes.[^11]
+Jefferson Davis will be carved looking down on his two heroes.[^11](Simmons, "\[The Week](https\://www.proquest.com/publication/46913?OpenUrlRefId=info:xri/sid:primo&parentSessionId=DuN6Hr3sRTFlPNZkj%2FS3RXQHkzORoP%2B5yCxOqjsW7YU%3D&accountid=14707&decadeSelected=1960%20-%201969&yearSelected=1924&monthSelected=08&issueNameSelected=01924Y08Y23%2423Aug%2B23%2C%2B1924).")

 The *[Defender](https://www.proquest.com/publication/46913?OpenUrlRefId=info:xri/sid:primo&parentSessionId=DuN6Hr3sRTFlPNZkj%2FS3RXQHkzORoP%2B5yCxOqjsW7YU%3D&accountid=14707&decadeSelected=1960%20-%201969&yearSelected=1924&monthSelected=08&issueNameSelected=01924Y08Y23%2423Aug%2B23%2C%2B1924)* editors wryly added: "Very pretty, but don't let that worry you.
-Whatever may be written on the side of Stone Mountain will not disturb the Emancipation Proclamation."[^12] They also attacked what they saw as the corrupt culture responsible for the monument: "The South, home of determined unforgetting, unforgiving people, is behind this monument to the Lost Cause."[^13]
+Whatever may be written on the side of Stone Mountain will not disturb the Emancipation Proclamation."[^12](Simmons, "\[The Week](https\://www.proquest.com/publication/46913?OpenUrlRefId=info:xri/sid:primo&parentSessionId=DuN6Hr3sRTFlPNZkj%2FS3RXQHkzORoP%2B5yCxOqjsW7YU%3D&accountid=14707&decadeSelected=1960%20-%201969&yearSelected=1924&monthSelected=08&issueNameSelected=01924Y08Y23%2423Aug%2B23%2C%2B1924).")
+They also attacked what they saw as the corrupt culture responsible for the monument: "The South, home of determined unforgetting, unforgiving people, is behind this monument to the Lost Cause."[^13](Simmons, "\[The Week](https\://www.proquest.com/publication/46913?OpenUrlRefId=info:xri/sid:primo&parentSessionId=DuN6Hr3sRTFlPNZkj%2FS3RXQHkzORoP%2B5yCxOqjsW7YU%3D&accountid=14707&decadeSelected=1960%20-%201969&yearSelected=1924&monthSelected=08&issueNameSelected=01924Y08Y23%2423Aug%2B23%2C%2B1924).")

 Similarly, the *[Pittsburgh Courier](https://www.newspapers.com/paper/new-pittsburgh-courier/13418/)* published an article in 1925 decrying the Stone Mountain memorial: